Route Inbound Calls based on DID Numbers

 DID routing modes

-Yeastar P-Series Software Edition provides three DID matching modes to help you route inbound calls based on DID numbers.
+Yeastar P-Series Software Edition provides four DID matching modes to help you route inbound calls based on DID numbers.

 Route calls to extension users by matching DID range